 Right-of-Way Surveys in Clay County

 Professional right-of-way surveys for Clay County properties in Clay County.
-Serving 232,228 residents across 644 square miles with licensed Florida PSM surveyors.
+Serving 236,760 residents across 604.6 square miles of land with licensed Florida PSM surveyors.

 How much does a right-of-way surveys cost in Clay County?